All Episodes

 They want to know whether or not we have the flexibility on the ground to constantly meet the enemy.

-Because the enemy knows that killing innocent people will create a sense of frustration.
+And I can understand why there's frustration, because the enemy knows that killing innocent people will create a sense of frustration.

-And uh, they know that they know America.
+And they know that they know America.

 And the more people they destroy, the more innocent lives that are destroyed, the more likely it is we'll retreat in their way of thinking.